2019 English cricket season

 The 2019 English cricket season ran between 26 March and 26 September.
 It was the 120th in which the County Championship has been an official competition and featured first-class, one-day and Twenty20 cricket competitions throughout England and Wales.

 The season saw the 2019 Cricket World Cup played in the country between 30 May and 14 July, followed by an Ashes tour by Australia in August and September.
 Pakistan took part in a one-day tour before the World Cup and the England men's team played a One Day International in Ireland and a Test match against Ireland at Lord's, the first Test between the two teams.
-The West Indies and Australian women's sides both toured during the season.
+The West Indies and Australian women's teams both toured during the season.

 The 18 first-class counties was competed in the 2019 County Championship, One-Day Cup and T20 Blast competitions, whilst women's teams competed for the Women's Cricket Super League, the Women's County Championship and the Women's Twenty20 Cup.
 The 2019 Minor Counties Championship and MCCA Knockout Trophy was competed for by the Minor Counties of England and Wales and club cricket was played throughout both countries.

 The season was the last before the scheduled introduction of a city based 100-ball competition by the ECB in 2020 and changes to the organisation of Minor County cricket.

 International tours

-Three men's international sides toured England and Wales during the season: Pakistan, Ireland and Australia.
+Three men's international teams toured England and Wales during the season: Pakistan, Ireland and Australia.
 ODIs and T20Is were played against Pakistan, the first Test match between England and Ireland was played, and the Ashes contested between England and Australia.
 The Ashes series was played after the 2019 Cricket World Cup.
-The West Indies and Australian women's sides also toured the country, with Australia and England playing for the Women's Ashes.
+The West Indies and Australian women's teams also toured the country, with Australia and England playing for the Women's Ashes.

 Pakistan tour

 Pakistan toured England during the end of April to play a complete limited overs leg, which consisted of a T20I and a five match ODI series ahead of the 2019 Cricket World Cup.

 Pakistan played the one-off T20I at Cardiff, in which England won by 7 wickets to kick off the limited overs tour.

 After playing the one-off T20I, Pakistan played a 5 match ODI series, with England winning all the matches except the first ODI which was ended in a no result due to rain.

-Before both the limited over series, Pakistan played two List A matches against Kent and Northamptonshire followed by an T20 match played against Leicestershire.
+Before both the limited over series, Pakistan played two List A matches against Kent and Northamptonshire followed by a T20 match played against Leicestershire.